krishnakandula/InstaBook-API/README.md

 # InstaBook-API
 InstaBook-API is the service that powers the InstaBook Android application.
 This service stores and provides books and other meta-data consumed by the app.
 The API was created with NodeJs, ExpressJs, and MongoDb and is hosted using Heroku.
 All of the books used were taken from Project Gutenberg.
-User authentication is still be implemented so please contact me for the base url for the API.
+User authentication is still being implemented so please contact me for the base url for the API.

 ## Features
 This API provides the information for users to quickly see a small sample of a book.
 Using the routes listed below, you can: